PoliticalGraveyard.com

 JOYCELYN: See also Joycelyn Johnson

-JOYES (Soundex J200) — See also BOYES, BOYESEN, HOYES, JOIES, JOSE, JOSEY, JOSS, JOYNES, MOYES, NOYES.
+JOYES (Soundex J200) — See also BOYES, BOYESEN, HOYES, JASE, JESS, JESSE, JOIES, JOSE, JOSEY, JOSS, JOYE, JOYNES, MOYES, NOYES.

 Joyes, John (1799-1877) — of Louisville, Jefferson County, Ky.
 Born in Louisville, Jefferson County, Ky., January 8, 1799.
-Son of Patrick Joyes.
 Lawyer; member of Kentucky state house of representatives, 1827; mayor of Louisville, Ky., 1834-36.
 Died in Louisville, Jefferson County, Ky., May 31, 1877 (age 78 years, 143 days).
 Interment at Cave Hill Cemetery, Louisville, Ky.

-Relatives: Brother of Thomas Joyes.
+Relatives: Son of Patrick Joyes; brother of Thomas Joyes.

 See also Wikipedia article

 Joyes, Thomas (1787-1866) — Born in Louisville, Jefferson County, Ky., December 9, 1787.
-Son of Patrick Joyes.
 Served in the U.S. Army during the War of 1812; member of Kentucky state house of representatives, 1834-35.
 Died in Louisville, Jefferson County, Ky., May 4, 1866 (age 78 years, 146 days).
 Interment at Cave Hill Cemetery, Louisville, Ky.

-Relatives: Brother of John Joyes.
+Relatives: Son of Patrick Joyes; brother of John Joyes.

 JOYLYN: See also Joylyn Blackwell

-JOYNER: See also Richard Joyner Holland, Sr. — Marshall Joyner Parker
+JOYNER: See also Richard Joyner Holland Sr. — Marshall Joyner Parker

 Joyner, Arthenia L. — of Tampa, Hillsborough County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1996, 2000, 2004, 2008.
 Female.
 Still living as of 2008.